-Additionally, the bill outlines the authority of magistrates and court clerks, allowing them to administer oaths, take affidavits or depositions, and acknowledge deeds and other writings, unless otherwise specified by law.
-However, it maintains that magistrate courts do not have jurisdiction over specific matters, including actions in equity, eminent domain, and cases involving the title to real estate, among others.
-The changes are set to take effect 90 days after passage, on July 7, 2025.
+Additionally, the bill outlines the authority of magistrates and court clerks, granting them the power to administer oaths, take affidavits or depositions, and acknowledge deeds and other writings under prescribed regulations.
+However, it maintains that magistrate courts do not have jurisdiction over certain matters, including actions in equity, eminent domain, and cases involving the title to real estate.
+The bill is set to take effect 90 days after its passage, on July 7, 2025.

 Committee Substitute: 50-2-1, 50-4-4a